Pierre Ngendandumwe: Assassination

-On 7 January 1965 Mwambutsa called on Ngendandumwe to replace Nyamoya and form a new government.
-The appointment was protested by the Tutsi-dominated Rwagosore National Youth, the Federation of Burundian Workers, and the Union of Administration Agents.
+On 7 January 1965, Mwambutsa called on Ngendandumwe to replace Nyamoya and form a new government.
+The appointment was protested by the Tutsi-dominated Rwagasore National Youth, the Federation of Burundian Workers, and the Union of Administration Agents.
 At noon on 15 January his new government was announced.
 Later that day he visited his wife at a hospital in Bujumbura to watch her give birth to their son.
 At about 8:00 PM, as he was leaving the hospital, he was shot in the back and killed.
 His death was reportedly instantaneous, while one of his aides was wounded by a stray bullet.

+Aftermath

 His funeral was held three days later and he was succeeded in office by acting Prime Minister Pié Masumbuko.
 Ngendandumwe was the second Burundian premier to have been assassinated.
 His death created a political crisis, prompting Mwambutsa to dissolve Parliament and call for new elections.
 The Hutu-dominated Party of the People (PP), bolstered by UPRONA defections, saw a political opportunity and billed itself as a champion of the Monrovia group's ideas, renaming its youth wing the Jeunesse Populaire Ngendandumwe.
 UPRONA loyalist civil servants denounced the youth organisation as a group founded to "avenge" the late prime minister.
 UPRONA maintained its majority in the elections, but the PP earned 10 seats in Parliament.